Pzhvk/Pzhvk/README.md

+AI Ethusiast, Eager To Learn About Newest Updates On AI.
-Currently Learning Machine Learnin Algorithms And Neural Networks
+Currently Studying Machine Learning Algorithms And Neural Networks